monamim1989/CodingTest/README.md

  Previous range does not overlap current range<br>
  Based on these 3 cases, I have decided further steps.
 At the end, after iteration over all ranges is completed, I have converted ArrayList to int[][] array to return output.

+ # TEST CASES
+ I am also adding a separate file where I have mentioned some test cases covering regular and corner cases.
+Each test case has a relevant comment which mentions what type of case it is covering.